alessiobar/Bachelor-Thesis/README.md

 - 10 different topics extracted by performing *Latent Dirichlet Allocation* (*LDA*) on lyrics (see `LDA.r`).
 - A custom version of the *Linguistic Style Matching* (*LSM*) equation, readapted for topic composition in order to measure difference rather than similarity, and computed using the song topic composition and the average topic composition per genre.

-For the **Audio Analysis** instead, the following features were built:
+For the **Audio Analysis** instead, the following features were built (by far the most technical part, that required some signal processing skills):

 - The *Structural Change* of two *Complexity Features* (ie. Chroma and Timbre) as described in Lee et al. (see `aoo.py`).
 - *Arousal* (ibid.).